PhantomXY/Rclone-Mounting/Installing Rclone.md

 >After mounting your drive it will show up under This Pc:
  * <img src=assets/asset11.png>

+---
-(note that when you close cmd the drive will close as well)
+⚠(note that when you close cmd the drive will close as well.)

+---